-Change is seldom easy, nor is it easy to farewell a loved home, the lifetime of possessions and the memories involved, but as we age our needs change, “life happens” and the home may now be too large, too costly and take too much effort to look after, so sadly reality steps in.
+Change is seldom easy, nor is it easy to farewell a loved home, the lifetime of possessions within and the associated memories, but as we age our needs change, “life happens” and the home may now be too large, too expensive to maintain and/or take too much effort to look after so, sadly, reality steps in.
 This can be a challenging move and family dynamics can get strained.
 Be kind to yourself and your loved ones and please do not under-estimate how physically and mentally challenging it can be.

 As well as deciding on a new home that provides the level of support now needed, lots of decisions and choices will be required to plan the move and deal with the lifetime of possessions accumulated.
 Consider that we currently live in an “age of abundance of stuff”, where most of us can buy what we want when we need it, thus many of our homes are overflowing with stuff, making thoughts of downsizing daunting.

 For most of our lives we have upsized, so we are not necessarily experienced at downsizing.
 One of the biggest reasons people say they can’t face downsizing, is dealing with everything they own.

 The key is to find a way to move forward.
 So, realistically –

 - Where do you start?
 How to plan it all, get it done and achieve deadlines?

 - What if you physically can’t do it all?

 - Availability of family or loved ones to help?